oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-When sending the access token in the `Authorization` request header field defined by HTTP/1.1 {{RFC7235}}, the client uses the `Bearer` authentication scheme to transmit the access token.
+When sending the access token in the `Authorization` request header field defined by HTTP/1.1 {{RFC7235}}, the client uses the `Bearer` scheme to transmit the access token.

 For example: